 This course sits within our School of Sport, Rehabilitation and Exercise Sciences.
 This provides an exciting opportunity to join a community specifically focused on sports and exercise science, sports therapy and physiotherapy.
-This allows us to bring together our internationally recognised research, share knowledge, and enhance placement and vocational opportunities for our students and graduates.
+This will allow us to bring together our internationally recognised research, share knowledge, and enhance placement and vocational opportunities for our students and graduates.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.